tblume1992/ThymeBoost/README.md

 With verbose ThymeBoost will print out some relevant information for us.

-Now that we have fitted we can take a look at our results
+Now that we have fitted our series we can take a look at our results
 ```
 boosted_model.plot_results(output)
 ```